How Social Media Motivates and Demotivates

 Speaking of Instagram celebrities, if you look at popular Instagram accounts, you’ll find unbelievably beautiful people wearing expensive clothes on their perfectly shaped bodies.

 Today, body image is an issue for everyone.
-Of course, seeing so many people who are supposedly perfect (according to society’s standards) on a daily basis makes you conscious about how different you look from those pictures.
+Of course, seeing so many people who are supposedly perfect (according to society’s standards) daily makes you conscious about how different you look from those pictures.
 And not everyone comes to healthy conclusions in this situation.

 Surround yourself with people who love you for who you are, and you won’t have to stress about Instagram beauty.